marleylinux/FastFlowLM-GTK/README.md

 It belongs on desktop Linux.
 It uses GTK4, `GtkSourceView 5`, and avoids bloated Electron/web frameworks so it doesn't chew through your RAM just to talk to local LLMs.
 It fits cleanly into GNOME or tiling window managers.

-No telemetry, no tracking, no web slop.
+No telemetry, no tracking, no web.
 Just a simple offline tool.

 ---